finnresulfr/fuzzy-sat-bot/README.md

 This is a chatbot designed for The Fuzzy Satellite and is a work in progress(in beta).

-The Fuzzy Satellite bot is a fun bot designed to help The Fuzzy Satellite's station members from going crazy as they drift around Mars's orbit.
+The Fuzzy Satellite bot is a fun bot designed to help The Fuzzy Satellite's station members from going crazy as they orbit around Mars.

 Current stable features:
   -$game seems to be stable and functional.